Why Customer Experience Matters

 Monitoring reviews helps identify recurring complaints and opportunities for CX improvement.
 More importantly, responding publicly to reviews - both positive and negative - shows customers you value their voice.

-This may seem surprising, but the connection exists.
-Employee experience has a direct impact on customer experience across service interactions.
+Employee experience directly impacts customer experience across service interactions.
 Simply put, happy employees equal happy customers.

 When employees feel empowered, recognised, and supported internally, they have higher job satisfaction.
 This motivates them to go above and beyond to deliver excellent CX.